CPK Insurance

 • Workers’ compensation is required in New Jersey for businesses with 1 or more employees; sole proprietors and partners are exempt under the state rule provided here.

-• New Jersey requires businesses to maintain proof of general liability coverage for most commercial leases, so app developers leasing office or coworking space may need evidence of coverage.
+• Most commercial leases in New Jersey require proof of general liability coverage, so app developers leasing office or coworking space may need evidence of coverage.

 • The New Jersey Department of Banking and Insurance regulates the market, so quote requests should be matched to current filing and policy terms rather than assumed from another state.